only-cliches/snap-db/README.md

   </a>
 </p>

 SnapDB is a pure javascript persistent key-value store that provides ordered mapping from keys to string values.
+Data is persisted to disk using an Log Structure Merge Tree (LSM) inspired by LevelDB.
 You can optionally also save values into memory, significantly increasing read performance.

 ## Features

 - Zero dependencies.
 - Zero compiling.
 - Zero configuring.
-- ACID Compliant & Transaction support.
+- ACID Compliant with transaction support.
 - Constant time range & offset/limit queries.
 - Optimized with WebAssembly indexes.
 - Typescript & Babel friendly.
-- Works in NodeJS and NodeJS like environments.
+- Works in NodeJS and NodeJS like environments like Electron.
 - Keys are sorted, allowing *very fast* range queries.
 - Data is durable in the face of application or power failure.
-- Data is stored in SQLite database format.
 - Runs in it's own thread to prevent blocking.

 ## Installation